Skadooosh/react-hooks/README.md

 ## React Hooks practice

-Created a simple react application for online react hiring challenge.
+This is a simple react application to create, view, delete and store data in local storage using React Hooks.